VictorySpecificationII/AIden/README.md

 AIden is a versatile co-pilot.
 Inspiration is from a long time ago, in the pre-GPT era.

-## Features

-- Retrieval-augmented generation using LlamaIndex and LangChain.
-- Interacts with external APIs (e.g., weather API)
-- Customized to understand personal preferences and information
-- Multimodal:
-    - Access to camera for vision capabilities
-    - Access to microphone for hearing capabilities
-    - Access to sensors for sensory input
-- Portable, can run on the edge
-- Offline capabilities (text/voice only)

 ### Models Used

  - Mistral 7B: The Mistral LLM is a versatile language model, excelling at tasks like reasoning, comprehension, tackling STEM problems, and even coding.